Tripsglamour/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script thar writes into the file
 A script that duplicates the last line of a file
 A script that deletes files ending in .js
-A script can contains directories and subdirectories
+A script can contains directories and subdirectorie a script that displays the 10 newest files in the current directory